axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

    |customization-business-details-page|

 #.
-Store path of start process just created above when creating a task.
+Store path of the start process just created above when creating a task.
 There are 2 ways to perform this:

    * Use the ``SetBusinessDetailsPage.p.json`` callable process, and pass the friendly URL of this process as a parameter.

       |set-business-details-page-callable-process|

    * Use public API ``ch.ivy.addon.portalkit.publicapi.BusinessDetailsAPI.create(String)`` or ``ch.ivy.addon.portalkit.publicapi.BusinessDetailsAPI.create(BusinessDetailsDTO)``.
-See the Public API section for more detail.
+See the Public API section for more details.

       |customize-business-details-with-public-api|

       .. tip::
-         Business details page also supports external links in case the business detail site is outside of |ivy|.
+         The business details page also supports external links in case the business details site is outside of |ivy|.
-         You can replace the path value with any URL then Portal will take care of the rest.
-Eg: ``BusinessDetailsAPI.create("https://google.com")``
+         You can replace the path with any URL.
+The Portal will take care of the rest.
+E.g., ``BusinessDetailsAPI.create("https://google.com")``

 Customization
 -------------